Sheng Pu Erh

 Cultivation & Processing

-Pu-Erh tea from Nan Nuo Shan enjoys an excellent reputation which is rooted in the excellent growing conditions for the tea trees as well as the long history of tea making in the region.
-The production of Pu-Erh tea in Nan Nuo Shan can be traced back into the times of the Tang Dynasty (618-907 BCE).
+Pu Erh tea from Nannuo Shan enjoys an outstanding reputation, due both to the ideal growing conditions for tea trees and to the region’s long-standing tea tradition.
+The production of Pu Erh tea here can be traced back to the Tang Dynasty (618–907 AD).

 Storage

 This tea was produced in 2014 and stored for maturation in Guang Zhou, China until 2018.
-Since 2018 the tea has continued to be ripened under special conditions at Sunday Natural in Berlin.
+Since 2018 the tea has continued to age under controlled conditions in the Yoshi en Pu Erh storage facility.

 Preparation